top of page

 Katie is a former Radio City Rockette and was dance captain of the first national tour of The Who's Tommy.
 She has performed in numerous national and European tours including 42nd Street, Annie Get Your Gun, Gentlemen Prefer Blondes and My One and Only.
 She has directed and/or choreographed many musicals at Stagedoor Manor, The Philipstown Depot Theatre, and Haldane High School.
 She is a member of Actors' Equity Association and also has a BFA in Film/TV Production from New York University.

-Katie has been teaching dance, including tap, theater dance, jazz and ballet for over 35 years.
+Katie has been teaching dance, including tap, theater dance, jazz, hip hop and ballet for over 35 years.

 Alex Bloomstein